BoiseState/CS253-resources/README.md

 # CS253-resources
-Student Materials for CS253 - Introduction to Systems programming.
+Legacy resources for CS253.
+These are here for historical purposes and are not maintained anymore.

 All code in this repository may be used in your programming projects with appropriate citation.

-Note:

-* All programs are configured to build on Linux
-* Mac OSX is not currently supported due to differences in how libraries are build
-* The programs for MS Windows were all tested under Windows 7.
+-Amit